 You Don’t Bring Me Flowers Anymore

-Does that mean those that are happy and in love should not celebrate that love because someone else may feel bad?
+Does that mean those who are happy and in love should not celebrate that love because someone else may feel bad?
 Of course not.
-It means that those that are not in love don’t have to hide or stand on the sidelines.
+It means that those that are not in love shouldn’t have to hide or stand on the sidelines.